peadar/pstack/README.md

 * This actually works on ARM (i.e., raspi), but needs debug_frame.
 Apparently, ARM has its own magical sections for storing unwind information that it might be worth implementing.
-* Provide an option (or by default) to enumerate LWPs rather than relying on libthread_db.
-At least chrome seems to have a problem with libthread_db, and so do things written in non-C languages like golang
 * Support inlined subroutines, so we show the surrounding scopes as part of the stack trace.